duien/philtre/about.md

 Have questions or suggestions?
 Feel free to [open an issue on GitHub](https://github.com/poole/issues/new) or [ask me on Twitter](https://twitter.com/mdo).

 Thanks for reading!

+# Colophon

+:railway_car: Built using Jekyll

+:japanese_goblin: Theme based on Hyde

+:love_letter: Emojis from Twitter's twemoji project

+:sparkles: Fonts are "Chewy" from Google Fonts and "Operator" (standard and mono) from Hoefler & co

+:peach::dash: